Strong-AI-Lab/Logical-Reasoning-Reading-Comprehension-ReClor/README.md

 The test predication results `test_preds.npy` submitted to the leaderboard and models can be found from [here](https://drive.google.com/drive/folders/1krlBEyBMsHGKa8i-HVCMR1l3RT4c4Ne_?usp=sharing).

 ### Finetune a RoBERTa-large-mnli by yourself
-1. clone the transformers code from the link (https://github.com/huggingface/transformers).
+1. git clone the transformers code `git clone https://github.com/huggingface/transformers.git` from the link (https://github.com/huggingface/transformers).

 2. `cd transformers` and then `pip install -e .`